The 100 Unhealthiest Places in Your Home

 "Some of the things that we regularly educate our patients on to evaluate or change within their homes to improve spinal health or overall health are the position of seating relative to the television," says Dr. Alex Wolfe, an upper cervical chiropractor.
 "With binge watching now the newest endurance sport in most household, leisure posture is of utmost importance."

 The Rx: Sit up straighter when watching the latest Queer Eye.
 Karamo would be proud.

 "Falls are one of the most common injuries requiring hospitalization in older people.
 Lack of stabilizing bars in the home increases the likelihood of these injuries," says Dr. Wolfe.

-Recommendation: Equip your home with stabilizing bars in key areas where a fall is likely—the bathtub, for example, or stairwells.
-And when travelling, ensure your hotel room as these features.
+The Rx: Equip your home with stabilizing bars in key areas where a fall is likely—the bathtub, for example, or stairwells.
+And when traveling, ensure your hotel room as these features.
 Most hotels offer this feature.